SI2-PI-community/2017-meeting/README.md

-# 2017 NSF SI2 PI meeting
+# 2017 NSF SI2 PI Workshop

 The 2017 NSF Software Infrastructure for Sustained Innovation (SI^2) Principal Investigator (PI) workshop was held 21--22 February 2017 at the Westin Arlington Gateway in Arlington, VA.